 Do you have to stick to the IVA Living Expenses Allowances?

 You may feel the living expenses you need are higher than the allowances suggested in our guide.
 Perhaps your fuel bills are higher because you drive further than average.
 There may be someone in your household that has more costly medical needs.

-Even if you feel you have justified higher or extra living expenses your creditors do not have to agree to them.
-If they do not you will have to reduce them or consider an alternative debt solution.
+Even if you feel you have justified higher or extra living expenses, your creditors do not have to agree to them.
+If they don’t, you will have to accept a higher monthly IVA payment or consider an alternative debt solution.